lauraporsch/ColorPalette/README.md

 Processing the data with np.unique(data, axis=0, return_counts=True) and only taking the highest count, leads to color palette with very similar colors, I used the scikitlearn KMeans-clustering method to group similar colors together.

+It's not perfect, but I understand ndarrays and their use for image processing a lot better know.

 ## What I learned / used for the first time:
 ### HTML / CSS:
 - Uploading an image file on a website with HTML-tags form and input